-November 2019 – Carbon pricing is spreading worldwide.
-An ever greater share of global greenhouse gas emissions has been covered by carbon pricing in recent years.
-And more and more price-based mechanisms are being planned, developed and introduced both at national and sub-national level.
+November 2019 - The pricing of greenhouse gases is increasing worldwide.
+A growing share of global greenhouse gas emissions has been priced in recent years and more and more market-based instruments are being planned, developed and introduced, both at national and sub-national level.